laravel-enso/documentation/docs/backend/forms.md

 Note that the position of the divider title will depend on the value of the `dividerTitlePlacement` parameter (see above).

+#### column
+- Is: optional
+- Type: numeric

+Flag that specifies the column size.
+Only needed when the value of columns the value of `"columns"` is `"custom"`.

+#### tab
+- Is: optional
+- Type: string

+Specifies the name of the tab this section belongs to.
+Each section may have its own tab or multiple sections can share a tab.

+When setting this option, the `tabs` flag on the main template structure must be present and set to true.

+#### slot
+- Is: optional
+- Type: string

+Specifies the name of the slot that should be rendered for this section.
+Only needed when the value of `"columns"` is `"slot"`.

 ### Field
 Is the individual element of the from, generally representing an input of some sort.